What is a Will?

 Can I write my own Will?

 You can write your own Will but you must ensure it meets the requirement for a valid Will.
 However, it should be noted that unless your estate and wishes are simple you may not be able to achieve your desired outcome without professional assistance.
-Homemade Wills or DIY wills are more vulnerable to being challenged or rendered invalid due to ambiguity or improper execution.
+Homemade Wills or DIY wills are more vulnerable to being challenged or rendered invalid due to ambiguity or improper execution which means your estate will be treated as if you did not have a Will at all.

 How does a Will work?